pdm-project/pdm/docs/docs/pyproject.md

 ## Project metadata

 PDM reads the project's metadata following the standardized format of [PEP 621](https://www.python.org/dev/peps/pep-0621/).
 View the PEP for the detailed specification.
+These metadata are stored in `[project]` table of `pyproject.toml`.

 _In the following part of this document, metadata should be written under `[project]` table if not given explicitly._

-## Determine the package version dynamically
+### Determine the package version dynamically

 You can specify a file source for `version` field like: `version = {from = "pdm/__init__.py"}`, in this form, the version will be read from the `__version__` variable in that file.